gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ![alt text](/images/i-feel-bad-for-you.png "Audience booing")

+You may not care about making your code easier for others to read, but all of the things I mentioned above are supposed to make life easier for you.
+The larger your codebase grows, the harder it'll be to maintain.
+Following these principles will make life a little easier.
+If you need some extra motivation, imagine that the next person to take over your code is a serial murderer who knows where you live, that should do the trick.

 ## Consistency
 Blank lines and white spaces help make code more readable.
 Fixed line lengths ensure that your code is legible on all types of screens.
 However when they're coupled with inconsistency they make confuse others reading your code, or even yourself.
 Python has many style guides, I suggest you find one that suits your needs and stick to it whenever you're writing code.